Skip to main content

 Family Friendly

-A special opportunity for our classes of 1959 and 1960 to celebrate this milestone Reunion with special entertainment and guests!
-The cost of this dinner is included in 65th registration fee.
+A special opportunity for our 60th reunion classes of 1965 and 1966 to celebrate this milestone Reunion with special guests!

 Meals